silencht/realsense-ros/README.md

 # ROS Wrapper for Intel&reg; RealSense&trade; Devices
+# This is a ROS1 Driver Package For Realsense d400 series.
+ROS1!
+NOT ROS2!
 These are packages for using Intel RealSense cameras (D400 series SR300 camera and T265 Tracking Module) with ROS.

 This version supports Kinetic, Melodic and Noetic distributions.